kalharbi/irjs-apps/README.md

     scrape <package_name>                Scrape the Google Play store webpage for the given package name. and print the listing details information into
-					 STDOUT
+					                      STDOUT.
     insert <package_name>                Insert an app's listing details by the given package name.
     find <package_name>                  Find the app's listing details by the